Belyse28/404_brain_found/README.md

 # 404_brain_found
-Exploring SQL Window Functions
+##Exploring SQL Window Functions

 ##Explanation: LAG() retrieves the previous employee's salary within each department when ordered by hire date.
 LEAD() retrieves the next employee's salary.
 The CASE statement compares these values and labels them as HIGHER, LOWER, or EQUAL.
--- 1. Compare Values with Previous or Next Records
--- Using LAG() to compare with previous records
+''' sql
 SELECT
     employee_id,
     name,